-These institutions are viewed as sexist just because they were established by men.
+These institutions are viewed as “sexist” just because they were established by men!
 This irrational hypothesis suits the liberals and socialists plan perfectly.
 They want the Christian establishment OUT, so that they can move IN, just like those involved in the Russian Revolution or the union worker riots.

-This irrational feminist “knowing” has encouraged women to vote against the tough, established and proven governmental parameters of democracy that has allowed this great country to become a powerhouse, and instead vote for, the “feel good” entitlement programs which will bankrupt the country and place all the power in the hands of the few suffocating socialists.
-When this happens, the women will be trashed by the very same government, in whom they have misguidedly placed their trust.
+This irrational feminist “knowing” has encouraged women to vote against the tough, established and proven governmental parameters of DEMOCRACY, which allowed this great country to become a powerhouse, and instead, vote for the “feel good” entitlement programs which will bankrupt the country and place all the power in the hands of the few suffocating socialists.
+When this happens, the women will be trashed by the very same government, in which they misguidedly placed their trust.

 Once women embraced radical feminism, and their men were suitably side-lined by their screeching protests, which irrationally accused these innocent men of being evil, or worse yet, useless, these “liberated” women soon began to suffer the unintended consequences of their misguided zeal.

-Women are beginning to realize that there is no suitable substitute for the protection and support provided to them by the Christian men they abandoned.
+Women are beginning to realize that there is no suitable substitute for the protection, and support, provided to them by the Christian men they foolishly reviled and abandoned.

 Having burned their bras, and bridges, behind them, they are left with no recourse but to cope with the depleted world they created.

-So, in another misguided effort to replace the “no longer necessary” Christian men in their lives, they have turned, with ever-increasing numbers, to the government, for redress, expanding socialism farther as they foolishly march along.
+So, in another misguided effort to replace the “no longer necessary” Christian men in their lives, they have turned, with ever-increasing numbers, to the government, for redress, expanding socialism even farther, as they foolishly march along.

 Ninety years after acquiring the vote, they have voted themselves out of house, home and husbands.
 They are now left unsupported, alone and rudderless, while looking to the government to solve all of their ever-mounting, self-inflicted wounds.

 Out of sheer desperation, women are foolishly turning by the millions to “big brother” government to replace the disenfranchised men in their now dysfunctional, dead-end lives.